 Membership, Conferences, Books, and Journals

-The Department underwrites American Association of Pediatrics membership for all residents, which allows them to receive many books and subscriptions to pediatric journals.
-Each resident receives an allowance to purchase books, journals, compact disks, audio-visual tapes, cassettes, electronic planners, state mandated medical licenses, elective conference tuition and/or registration fees, and educational professional software.
-At the completion of training, each graduating resident physician is presented with a gift certificate to purchase books of his/her choice.
+The Department underwrites American Academy of Pediatrics membership for all residents, which allows them to receive many books and subscriptions to pediatric journals.
+Each year, residents receive a substantial CME allowance to purchase books, journals, electronic planners, state mandated medical licenses, elective conference tuition and/or registration fees, and educational professional software.

 Back to Pediatric Residency Program